Biomedical Science Master's Program

 In this program, students are billed by credits and not by semester.
 Thus students are only responsible for the number of credits they register for.
 Students can register for as little as one course per semester.
 Students who are working full-time often alternate between part-time and full-time student status.
-During the 2022-23 academic year, tuition for full and part-time NJ Resident students was $ 966.00 per credit and tuition for full and part-time Non-NJ Resident students was $ 1,249.00 per credit.
-Part time = 4.5 to 8.5 credits Full time = 9 credits.
+During the 2023-24 academic year, tuition for full and part-time NJ Resident students was $ 1005.00 per credit and tuition for full and part-time Non-NJ Resident students was $ 1,299.00 per credit.
+Please visit this page for detailed Tuition and Fees information.

 Free Application for Federal Student Aid (FAFSA) is available.
 To learn more about FAFSA, visit the Rutgers Financial Aid website and expand the Rutgers Biomedical and Health Sciences accordion.
 Under this accordion, you will find us listed as the School of Graduate Studies – RBHS Newark.
 For the cost of attendance, expand the BIOMEDICAL SCIENCES – MASTERS accordion on this page of the Rutgers Financial Aid website.